Warcraft (film): Home media

-Warcraft was released on digital download on September 13, 2016, and was released on Blu-ray, Ultra HD Blu-ray, Blu-ray 3D and DVD on September 27 in the United States and Canada.
-Select editions of the physical release include a digital copy of World of Warcraft along with digital bonus codes for other Blizzard games to tie-in with the film.
+Warcraft was released on digital download on September 13, 2016, and on Blu-ray, Ultra HD Blu-ray, Blu-ray 3D and DVD on September 27 in the United States and Canada.
+Select editions of the physical release include a digital copy of World of Warcraft along with digital bonus codes for other Blizzard games to tie in with the film.

 Reception

 Box office

-Warcraft grossed $47.4 million in the United States, and $391.7 million in other countries, for a worldwide total of $439.1 million.
-Given its $160 million production budget and additional $110 million spent on promotions, the film needed to earn $450–500 million in order to break-even.
+Warcraft grossed $47.4 million in the United States, and $391.7 million in other countries (including $225.5 million in China), for a worldwide total of $439.1 million.
+Given its $160 million production budget and additional $110 million spent on promotions, the film needed to earn $450–500 million in order to break even.
 In July 2016, The Hollywood Reporter said the film lost the studio around $15 million, although noted several executives put the losses in the $30–40 million range.
 Worldwide, it became the highest-grossing film based on a video game until it was surpassed by The Super Mario Bros.
 Movie in 2023.
 It was the first video game film to cross $400 million in ticket sales globally, and was also only the second Hollywood release (after Terminator Genisys) to earn $100 million in China without making $100 million in the United States.

 In the United States and Canada, Warcraft opened on June 10, 2016, alongside The Conjuring 2 and Now You See Me 2, and was projected to gross around $25 million in its opening weekend from 3,400 theaters.
 Variety reported that the film was generating only moderate interest among U.S. moviegoers, which could possibly hurt its box office performance stateside, with poor reviews and competition from the aforementioned films and Teenage Mutant Ninja Turtles: Out of the Shadows (released the week prior) also affecting its performance.
 The film grossed $3.1 million in its Thursday night previews and $10.7 million on its first day.
 It went on to gross $24.2 million, finishing second at the box office behind The Conjuring 2 ($40.4 million).
 It fell by 70% on its second weekend, earning $7.2 million.